-This section presents an overview of the most significant expenses projected for each subdivision (program) and the changes with respect to the original CA proposal and the LRP document.
+This section presents an overview of the most significant expenses projected for each subdivision (or program) and the changes concerning the original CA proposal and the LRP document.
 The tables in this section show the major functional areas' spending plan in more detail, breaking out payroll (FTEs) and non-payroll.
-Work packages disclosure will be available once the budget is fully developed in the Deltek platform.
-The budget tables are provided as separate line items for three different funding sources: NSF FY 2022 new funds, carry forward, and non-NSF funds when applicable.
+The budget tables are provided as separate line items for three different funding sources:

+NSF FY 2023 new funds, carry forward, and non-NSF funds when applicable.
+Work package disclosure will be available on the Deltek platform.